Explaining the Four Ps Model

 The word creativity can be defined as a phenomenon in which a person communicates a new concept (the product).
 Mental activity (or a mental process) is implicit in the definition, and of course, no one could conceive of a person living or operating in a vacuum, so the term “press” is also implicit.
 The definition raises the question of how new the concept must be and asks to whom it must be new.

 Rhodes’s notion of creativity comes from his research on creativity, in which he collected forty definitions of creativity and sixteen definitions of imagination, but soon he discovered that these definitions overlapped and intertwined with each other.
 Having categorized the definitions, he came up with a 4 P’s model of creativity in 4 parts: a) person, b) process, c) press and d) products.

 A) Person covers information about personality, intellect, temperament, physique, traits, habits, attitudes, self-concept, value systems, defense mechanisms, and behavior.

-In the section on person, the author gives his definition of person and throws out a question to follow.
+In the section on the person, the author gives his definition of person and throws out a question to follow.
 He argues that people with higher intelligence show a higher talent for creativity, and examines whether creativity is somehow a potential.
 He then studies some research about the topic and concludes that a creative person is sensitive to problems, has mental flexibility, thinks divergently, is able to redefine existing objects and concepts, and has a complex temperament.

 B) Process applies to motivation, perception, learning, thinking, and communicating.

-In the section on process, the author takes research by Graham Wallas and Alex Osborn and infers that the creative thinking process has 4 stages: preparation, incubation, illumination, and verification; he also states that the creative process can be taught
+In the section on the process, the author takes research by Graham Wallas and Alex Osborn and infers that the creative thinking process has 4 stages: preparation, incubation, illumination, and verification; he also states that the creative process can be taught

 C) Press refers to the relationship between human beings and their environment.